alvin-li/text_change_test/README.md

 ##What is MuseFind?
-A FREE & Easy-To-Use Influencer Marketing CRM Platform To Find & Contact Your Influencer Marketing Stars Before They Become Mega-Stars.
+An Easy-To-Use Influencer Marketing Automation Platform To Find & Contact Your Influencer Marketing Stars Before They Become Mega-Stars.
 MuseFind is a low-barrier launchpad to help you access the world of Influencer Marketing and grow your business.

-##On the Free Basic Plan, you can:
+##For one flat monthly fee you can:

 * Access to Verified Influencer Profiles
+* Add your own influencers that you find or discover them on our platform
 * Product-In-Kind Exchanges OR Paid Compensation: You Choose!
 * Pre-Customized Message Templates: Always Know What To Say